SHAPER: Can You Hear the Shape of a Jet?: Hearing Shapes

 where each particle has weight $\frac{1}{N}$, is a realization of a uniform disk.
 The random variable $r$ controls the radius of the point being sampled, and the square root is from a Jacobian factor to make the disk uniform.

 Given the diskiness, we can easily compose the $N$-diskiness, $N\times\O_D$.
 The $N$-diskiness is analogous to the $N$-jettiness/\textsc{XCone} jet algorithm, in that it returns the locations of conical clusters of particles.
-However, unlike \textsc{XCone}, the radius $R_0$ is a learned, rather than fixed parameter, allowing for dynamic jet radii.\footnote{In place of fixing the radius $R$, as in the \textsc{XCone} algorithm, one instead assumes that the jet energies are uniform across the disk, so ``assumptions are conserved'', so to speak.} To initialize the $N$-diskiness, the exact same procedure is used as described in \Sec{n_ringiness} for $N$-ringiness.
+However, unlike \textsc{XCone}, the radius $R_0$ is a learned, rather than fixed parameter, allowing for dynamic jet radii.\footnote{In place of fixing the radius $R$, as in the \textsc{XCone} algorithm, one instead assumes that the jet energies are uniform across the disk, so the number of assumptions is conserved.} To initialize the $N$-diskiness, the exact same procedure is used as described in \Sec{n_ringiness} for $N$-ringiness.
 Note that there are many ways to modify the $N$-diskiness to produce similar observables -- for example, one can replace the uniform disks with Gaussians to probe different radiation patterns.